Nissan Fairlady Z (S30): Racing

 The Z was very successful in SCCA racing in the 1970s: Bob Sharp Racing out of Wilton, Connecticut with Sharp, Elliot Forbes-Robinson and later Paul Newman driving; and Brock Racing Enterprises (BRE) in the western US with John Morton driving a #46 240Z to the SCCA C Production national title in 1970 and 1971.
 Other drivers, such as Clearwater, Florida (and later Maryland) racer Don Kearney had much success with the Z-car between 1970 and 1978.
 The Z and Datsun 510 are credited as catalyst for the US Japanese import performance parts industry.
 Nissan also supported and was associated with Bob Bondurant's race driving school from its inception.

-In 2013 Nissan claimed its 97th SCCA national championship victory with Greg Ira at the wheel of his orange #2 RevTech 240Z.
+In 2013 Nissan claimed its 97th SCCA national championship victory with Greg Ira at the wheel of his orange RevTech-sponsored 240Z.
 On his way to his championship Ira set several road course records in SCCA's E Production class, beginning in 2006, including: